ConfettiFX/The-Forge/README.md

 ![Ray Tracing on iOS](Screenshots/RayTracing_iPad.png)

 ## 16a.
 Sphere Tracing
-This unit test was originally posted on ShaderToy by Inigo Quilez (https://www.shadertoy.com/view/Xds3zN and https://sopyer.github.io/b/post/vulkan-shader-sample/).
+This unit test was originally posted on ShaderToy by [Inigo Quilez](https://www.shadertoy.com/view/Xds3zN) and [Sopyer](https://sopyer.github.io/b/post/vulkan-shader-sample/).
 It shows how a scene is ray marched with shadows, reflections and AO

 ![Image of the Sphere Tracing  unit test in The Forge](Screenshots/16_RayMarching_Linux.png)